See what mortgage you qualify for

 - More branch locations: Banks tend to have more brick-and-mortar locations – which makes branch locations easier to find.

 - Better technology: Large banks can generally invest a lot of money in online banking platforms and apps.
 You can easily access your account when you’re traveling.
-And you can get to the root of any problems without having to call or visit a branch.
+And you can get to the root of any problems without calling or visiting a branch.

-Some of the downfalls of choosing a bank for your mortgage lender are:
+Some of the disadvantages of choosing a bank as your mortgage lender are:

 - Customer service: A large bank may not provide the same level of customer service and attention you’d find at a local credit union.